 St Austell Rugby Club

-For 8 weeks last summer while its players had hung up their boots for the season, St Austell Rugby Club turned into a pop-up production office.
+For 8 weeks during summer filming while its players had hung up their boots for the season, St Austell Rugby Club turned into a pop-up production office.
 It swapped scrum caps for make-up as it welcomed the About Time cast and crew and played host to the costume and catering departments.
 The stars of the film retreated to the site for time out between takes treating St Austell to a taste of Hollywood magic.